Today’s Solutions: December 17, 2025

 Pick your own pumpkin一then compost it

-Just like other produce, pumpkins which travel long distances to get to your front porch are more environmentally taxing than those grown in your own neighborhood.
+Just like other produce, pumpkins that travel long distances to get to your front porch are more environmentally taxing than those grown in your own neighborhood.
 If you don’t have the space to plant your own pumpkins, opt for a u-cut option or a local farm that grows their pumpkins nearby.
 When your pumpkin reaches the end of its life, be sure to compost it or place it in the green waste can to prevent it from contributing to food waste in landfills.

 Get crafty with your costume

-Buying a brand new costume may be the easiest option, but it’s certainly not the most sustainable.
+Buying a brand-new costume may be the easiest option, but it’s certainly not the most sustainable.
 Put together a costume with items you already have in your closet, or borrow from friends to complete any outfit.
 Thrift stores and online marketplaces are also great options to find second-hand costumes, and if you have kids, consider hosting a swap meet with other local families to exchange old costumes your kids have grown out of.

 Go waste-free with decorations